ihmeuw/vivarium_public_health/docs/source/concepts/mslt/chronic_disease.rst

 Chronic disease
 ===============

-To account for disease-specific morbidity and mortality, we consider chronic diseases as being **independent** (i.e., prevalence of one disease does not affect that of another) and which modify the all-cause mortality and YLD rates.
+To capture intervention effects, we set up multiple parallel diseases as separate lifetables.

-The outputs of a chronic disease are:
+We consider chronic diseases as being independent (i.e., the prevalence of one disease does not affect the incidence or case fatality rate of another).

-* A disease-specific mortality rate; and
+The reason for setting up the parallel disease states is that we simulate intervention effects (through risk factor changes) as changes in disease incidence rates.

-* A disease-specific YLD rate.
+We thus need "BAU" and "intervention" lifetables for all diseases impacted by the intervention.

-These disease-specific rates in the "business-as-usual" (BAU) scenario are subtracted from the all-cause rates, to produce cause-deleted mortality and YLD rates (i.e., the mortality and YLD rates due to all causes **except** those explicitly modelled as arising from a specific cause).
+The outputs of the chronic disease life tables are:

-Each chronic disease then contributes these disease-specific rates, which are added to the cause-deleted mortality and YLD rates to obtain the all-cause rates.
+* A disease-specific mortality rate, for each cohort at each year; and

-This has the following implications:
+* A disease-specific YLD rate, for each cohort at each year.

-* In the BAU scenario, modelling one or more diseases explicitly **has no effect** on the all-cause mortality and YLD rates, since the disease-specific rates are subtracted from the all-cause rates, and are then added to the cause-deleted rates.
+These outputs are generated for both the BAU and intervention scenarios, with the difference between BAU and intervention (across all of the disease life tables) then being subtracted from the BAU all-cause mortality and morbidity rates, to create the "intervention" life table.

-* An intervention that affects the prevalence or impact of a disease (e.g., by reducing its incidence rate) **will have an effect** on the all-cause mortality and YLD rates.
-This is because the disease-specific rates **for the BAU** are subtracted from the all-cause rates, but the disease-specific rates **for the intervention scenario** are added to the cause-deleted rates.
+We can then measure the intervention effect in terms of the differences in LYs, HALYs, LE, and HALE, between the BAU and intervention life tables.

 A chronic disease is characterised in terms of: